 With tape there is a direct correlation between the number of physical inputs, the number of tracks, and the number of physical outputs.

-New template file on cart computer: 2-track SPDIF template.
+New template file on ProTools: 2-track S/PDIF input.

 Use stereo micing (pattern of your choice) for piano, drums, marimba, large instruments.
 Also consider using stereo room mics as well.

-Musicians should balance themselves before you set balances.They must able to hear each other.
+themselves before you set balances.They must able to hear each other.
+You

-or bass: Set Yamaha low-band Q to "HPF”,
+drum or bass: Set Yamaha low-band Q all the way to the left to "HPF”,

 roll off below 71 Hz.
 Eliminates room noise.